LuisOC89/Caesar_Cypher_Python/README.md

 ## Acknowledgments

 * I wouldnt have created this code without LaunchCode Tampa Fall 2017.
 Thanks for the knowledge and the good ideas.
+* I would like to thank @NickeManarin.
+His project @NickeManarin/ScreenToGif helped me to convert a video to a .gif image.
+Thanks!
+* I would like to thank @roachhd.
+Her project @roachhd/README.md helped me to insert emojis in my readme.md file.
+Thanks!